 — Jimi Hendrix

-Advice only works if the person requested it.
+Advice only works if someone requests it.

 More empathy, less talking.
 In case someone asks for your advice, use the following steps as a guide.

-- Understand expectations: When someone asks for your help or says that want to talk to you, clarify what they want from you.
+- Understand expectations: When someone asks for your help or says that wants to talk to you, clarify what they want from you.
 You don’t need to be overly explicit but asking “sure, what do YOU need?” will help you realize clear expectations.

 - Listen first: Silence your advice.
 Don’t ask questions yet.
 Even if you don’t understand some details of the story.
 Let the other person unload their emotions and issues first.
 You can take notes or write down questions, so your mind doesn’t get distracted thinking about what you want to ask later.

 - Ask questions: Providing clarity is the best advice.
 “What’s going on?” or “How do you feel?” are a great start.
-They are open enough for the person to start talking as well as they address both events and emotions involved.
+They are open enough for the person to start talking as well as address both events and emotions involved.

 - Help them frame the problem.
 Before discussing possible courses of action, the person needs to understand what he/she is going through.
 Most people can’t find a solution because they can’t separate details from the real problem.
 “What would you like to happen?” —Ask this question to set up the base to explore solutions.
 Any advice you give will be useless if it doesn’t enable the transformation that the other person expects.

-- Don’t provide a solution, provide options.
+- Don’t provide a solution; provide options.
 “This is what you need to do…” is the most common way where conversations get stuck.
 Acting from an “Illusory Superiority” disengages other people.
 Find several options rather than pushing for the one you like the most.

-- Analyze the potential solutions.
+- Analyze potential solutions.
 Continue the dialogue but, this time, to evaluate the pros and cons of the different ideas.
 Remember that solutions should be evaluated through the eyes of the other person, not yours.

 - Avoid the trap of “If I were you.”
-Problems are personal; the same applies to finding the right solution.
+Problems are personal; the same applies to find the right solution.
 It’s not you who are facing the problem.
 Even if they ask you: “What would you do?”
 Push back.
 Help your colleague keep in mind that she’s the one with the problem, not you.
 She needs to own her decisions.